 What Is a Roth IRA?

-A Roth IRA is an individual retirement account that is set up by you at an investment firm.
+A Roth IRA is an individual retirement account set up by you at an investment firm.
 You have full control over how you want to invest your money.
 Your choices aren’t as limited as they may be with a 401k.
 This type of investment account has nothing to do with your employer, so you don’t have to worry about limitations on that end.

 What Is a 401k?